cwilkers/openshift-ansible-contrib/reference-architecture/rhv-ansible/README.md

 * As mentioned above, protected values should be created in an ansible vault, e.g. [`vault.yaml`](vault.yaml) in the user's home directory.
 A template is provided in the examples directory.
 This will hold RHV credentials and, in the case of RHEL hosts, subscription credentials.

-* [`ocp_vars.yaml`](ocp_vars.yaml) should be checked for blank entries and filled out.
+* [`ocp-vars.yaml`](ocp-vars.yaml) should be checked for blank entries and filled out.
 Of primary importance are the DNS entries

 * The [`ovirt-infra-vars.yaml`](ovirt-infra-vars.yaml) file defines the virtual machines created by the `ovirt-vm-infra.yaml` playbook.
 The host names created here must match those in the static inventory.

-* A copy of a static inventory is provided, populated with hosts in the example.com domain along with variables pertaining to the reference architecture.
+* A copy of a static inventory is provided as [yaml](example/inventory.yaml) or [ini](example/inventory), populated with hosts in the example.com domain along with variables pertaining to the reference architecture.

 ### Set up virtual machines in RHV
 From the `reference-architecture/rhv-ansible` directory, run